 In 2001 Paula made the decision to run for the Lake in the Hills Village Board because she was interested in preserving the environmental quality of our community.
-She worked very hard to listen to the voters during the campaign, and made a promise to represent their concerns.
-Against all odds, she won that campaign and went on to serve two terms on the Village Board.
+She worked hard to listen to the voters during the campaign, and made a promise to represent their concerns.
+Against all odds, she won that campaign and served two terms on the Village Board.
 She has been elected three times to the McHenry County Board, in 2008, 2012 and 2016.

 “Men and women of good will can work together to solve problems and make our county and local governments serve the public effectively.”